1 FAM 600

 (1) Coordinates GAO activities within CGFS and the Department of State;

-(2) Serves as a liaison to the Special Inspector for Afghanistan Reconstruction (SIGAR), including efforts to serve as an administrator to track requests for information, coordinates efforts to obtain and distribute data in response to requests for information back to SIGAR, facilitates entrance and exit conferences, and performs other functions with SIGAR as needed; and
+(2) Serves as a liaison to the Special Inspector for Afghanistan Reconstruction (SIGAR), including efforts to serve as an administrator to track requests for information, coordinates efforts to obtain and distribute data in response to requests for information back to SIGAR, facilitates entrance and exit conferences, and performs other functions with SIGAR as needed;

 (3) Monitors the implementation of audit recommendations (i.e., audit follow-up) to ensure that corrective action(s) are taken on all SIGAR report recommendations for the Department.

-1 FAM 615 Associate Comptroller (CGFS/S)
+1 FAM 615 Deputy Comptroller for customer engagement (CGFS/CE)

 (1) Oversees the Bureau’s Customer Engagement and Overseas Support programs;

-(2) Directly manages the following organizations:
+(2) Manages the following organizations:

-(a) Post Support Unit (PSU)
+(a) Post Support Unit (CGFS/S/PSU)

-(b) Customer Support and Training (CST)
+(b) Global Customer Support and Training (CGFS/GCST)

 (3) Serves as the principal advisor to the Comptroller on overseas financial operations;

-(4) Leads and coordinates CGFS input on consultative staffing, recruitment and hiring, and training requirements for FS financial management officer specialists; and
+(4) Leads and coordinates CGFS input on consultative staffing, recruitment and hiring, and training requirements for FS Financial Management Officer Specialists; and

 1 FAM 615.1 Post Support Unit (CGFS/S/PSU)

-1 FAM 615.2 Office of Customer Support and Training (CGFS/S/CST)
+1 FAM 615.2 Office of Global Customer Support and Training (CGFS/GCST)

-(2) Provides a customer service focal point for resolving customer service issues, including payroll, pension, vendor issues/payments and other financial services provided by Global Financial Services;
+(a) Provides a customer service focal point for resolving customer service issues, including payroll, pension, vendor issues/payments and other financial services provided by Global Financial Services;

-(3) Provides functional and technical Help Desk support to all users of the Department corporate financial systems; and
+(b) Provides functional and technical Help Desk support to all users of the Department corporate financial systems; and

-1 FAM 615.3 Global Financial Service Center Bangkok (CGFS/BFSC)
+1 FAM 615.3 Financial Service Center, Bangkok, Thailand (CGFS/BFSC)

 (1) Provides financial guidance and services to the Department’s operations as well as other agencies abroad that receive administrative services from the Department;